AsyncDisplayKit/Documentation/docs/_docs/editable-text-node.md

 ### Placeholder Text

-If you want to display a text box with a placeholder that disappears after a user starts typing, just assign an attributed string to the 'attributedPlaceholderText' property.
+If you want to display a text box with a placeholder that disappears after a user starts typing, just assign an attributed string to the `attributedPlaceholderText` property.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>